This review

 All the box contents of a SumUp Solo package.

-The card reader comes with a built-in SIM card with unlimited data for 3G or 4G connectivity, but can also function through WiFi.
+The card reader comes with a built-in SIM card with unlimited data for 4G connectivity, but can also function through WiFi.

-It is therefore ideal as a mobile card terminal that works on even low network connections, as well as for table-service in, for example, a small café with a secured WiFi network.
+It’s therefore ideal as a mobile card terminal as well as for table-service in, for example, a small café with a secured WiFi network.
+It also connects with SumUp POS software for a complete, stationary till setup.

-To accept a card payment, you enter an amount and custom description on the screen, proceed to add a tip (if relevant), process the card and send a digital receipt.
+To accept a card payment without a POS integration, you enter an amount and custom description on the screen, proceed to add a tip (if relevant), process the card and print or send a digital receipt.
 Transactions can be viewed and refunded on the terminal.

 Solo accepts a wide selection of chip and PIN and contactless cards and mobile wallets.

-Payments are automatically settled in your bank account within 1-3 working days, or the next day (including weekends) in an online SumUp Business account linked to a complimentary Mastercard that is free to use.
+Payments automatically settle in your bank account within 1-3 working days or the next day at 7am (including weekends and Bank Holidays) in an online SumUp Business Account linked with a complimentary Mastercard.
+If you like, you can then transfer funds to a bank account immediately.

 You can order the Solo reader with a countertop stand or receipt printing dock that doubles as a power bank.